 Because of the extent of information stolen from the victims, the compromised data is called ‘fullz’.
 At this time there has been no indication that the threat actor group has attempted to use the compromised credentials directly for financial gain.
 Most likely, the stolen data is being sold online to third party threat actors who will monetize access via direct bank theft, identity theft, or social engineering.

 Mobile phishing is emerging as a common gap in phishing detection and mitigation.
-With over 15 years' experience in the mobile threat protection landscape and a market-leading Anti-Phishing Suite, WMC Global's telecommunications and threat intelligence expertise is uniquely positioned to help organizations identify and mitigate emerging mobile phishing threats.
+With almost two decades' experience in the mobile threat protection landscape and a market-leading anti-phishing product suite featuring KITIntel, our phishing kit search engine, WMC Global's telecommunications and threat intelligence expertise is uniquely positioned to help organizations identify and mitigate emerging mobile phishing threats.